sonalbera/sonalbera/README.md

   </a>
 </p>

-<h3 align="center">A passionate Android/Web developer with an interest in Competitive Programming</h3>
+<h3 align="center">A passionate tech enthusiast with an interest in learning new stuffs</h3>
-<h3 align="center">Bachelor in Engineering, Information Technology (Batch of 2K22) from DTU aka DCE.</h3>
+<h3 align="center">Currently pursuing Bachelors in Engineering, Information Technology (Batch of 2K22) from DTU aka DCE.</h3>

 - 🔭 I’m currently working on **A lot of stuffs !!**
 - 🌱 I’m currently learning ... **way lot more stuffs...**
-- 💬 Ask me about ... **DS Algo/ Web Develpoment / Android**
+- 💬 Ask me about ... **DS Algo/ Web Develpoment**
 - 😄 Employement ... **Open for intern opportunities**
 - ⚡ Fun fact ... **Tech Geek **❤
 - 📫 How to reach me ? -- **sonalbera2003@gmail.com**